DSSG-EUROPE/aws_setup/opsworks/README.md

 ```

 ## 6. Install PSQL, Miniconda, and other packages on EC2
 In order to access the PostgreSQL database, we will need to add the command line PSQL tools to the EC2 instance.
-SSH into the EC2, run `sudo su` to switch to the root user, and run the following:
+SSH into the EC2, run `sudo su` to switch to the root user, and run the following (answer `Y` when prompted to continue):
 ```
 echo "Installing PostgreSQL tools..." sudo apt install postgresql-client-common;